byuitechops/get-data-from-canvas/README.md

 *CSV Format:*

-Rows: Each row is a student that ...
+Rows: Each row is a student that we are querying

 Columns:
 - Col 1:
-    - Col 1 comes from call 2 and does ...
+    - URL a student viewed
 - Col 2:
-    - Col 2 comes from call 1 and does ...
+    - Total time spent on that URL